Easy read guides to help you stay safe and well

 There are different rules for wearing face coverings depending on where you are.

 We have created this PDF easy read guide on face coverings rules for people living in England.
-(Please see separate guidance for people in Northern Ireland (PDF) and Wales.)
+(Please see separate guidance for people in Northern Ireland (PDF)and Wales.)

-People who do not have to wear a face covering
+Some people do not have to wear a face covering

-This guidance explains why some people do not have to wear face coverings.(For example; because you have a disability that means you cannot put on, wear or remove a face covering, or because it causes severe distress).
+Some people do not have to wear face coverings.(For example; because you have a disability that means you cannot put on, wear or remove a face covering, or because it causes severe distress).

 If you do not have to wear a face covering, there are cards (sometimes called "exemption cards") that you can take with you when you go out to help explain why, if someone asks you in public.
 The cards can also be used to ask someone else to remove their face mask or covering so you can understand them better.